2020 CCPA Proposed Regulations – Guide to Next Steps

 Special Rules Regarding Consumers under 13 to 15 years of age

-Consumers (under the age of 13) may opt in to the sale of personal information.
+Consumers (under the age of 13) may opt into the sale of personal information.
 Businesses that have knowledge of the sale of personal information of consumers under the age of 13 must establish, document, and comply with a method for determining that the person who authorized the sale is the parent or guardian of that child.
-A business with knowledge that it sells the personal information of consumers between the ages of 13 and 16 should establish, document, and comply with a reasonable process allowing such minors to opt in to the sale of their personal information.
+A business with the knowledge that it sells the personal information of consumers between the ages of 13 and 16 should establish, document, and comply with a reasonable process allowing such minors to opt into the sale of their personal information.

 Many businesses developed policies and procedures in order to comply with the CCPA.
 With the regulations finalized, businesses should review these documents for additional information.
 For further guidance, please visit State of California Department of Justice California Consumer Privacy Act, or consult our blog post, 2020 CCPA: What Financial Institutions Should Expect.